 High school students with disabilities face obstacles in their transition to adulthood and typically underperform their peers without disabilities regarding postsecondary education and employment.
 To increase their chances of success, students can develop professional soft skills and networks, understand how their capacity and interests align with potential careers, and know what supports they need.

 The Rehabilitation Services Administration awarded five-year grants to select state vocational rehabilitation (VR) agencies to identify and demonstrate evidence-based practices for providing work-based learning experiences in integrated settings.
 VR agencies in five states received awards: California, Maine, Maryland, Massachusetts, and Vermont.
-Mathematica conducts the evaluations of the Maryland and Vermont demonstrations.
+Mathematica conducted the evaluations of the Maryland and Vermont demonstrations.

-- Collection of service receipt data using Mathematica’s RAPTER system
+- Collection of service receipt data

-- Collection of education and employment data
+- Collection of education data

 - Ongoing formative evaluations using program administrative data